nditech/fixmycommunity/README.md

 problems to UK councils and has been copied around the world.
 The FixMyStreet Platform is now at version 1.6.1.

+##License
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+See <http://www.gnu.org/licenses/>.

 ## Installation

 We've been working hard to make the FixMyStreet Platform easy to install and